-• To clarify - for all head injuries, parents MUST be informed.

-- We can only give limited medical advice, as we are not qualified medical practitioners. - Advise parents to take their child to see a doctor (GP, walk in clinic etc), to be medically checked. - Parents can drive their child to the nearest accident and emergency department or call 111 to obtain an appointment at the nearest walk-in clinic.
-If the parent is unable to drive their child, the school will pay for a staff member will accompany the child. - If the child shows signs of vomiting, amnesia or can't walk then an ambulance needs to be called.
+- To clarify for all head injuries, parents MUST be informed. - We can only give limited medical advice, as we are not qualified medical practitioners. - Advise parents to take their child to see a doctor (GP, walk in clinic etc), to be medically checked. - Parents can drive their child to the walk in clinic quickest way to get there.
+If the parent is unable to drive their child, the school will pay for a taxi or a staff member will accompany the child. - If the child shows signs of vomiting, amnesia or can't walk then an ambulance needs to be called.
 Head Teacher must be informed of all head injuries. - Inform the Departmental Secretary, as parents may ring to query the incident. - Accident forms must be completed using the correct terminology.
 All sections must be filled in.
 Forms to be checked by the teacher on duty prior to sending home.